leg100/leg100.github.io/content/en/posts/building-bubbletea-programs/index.md

 0512347689
 ```

-Now, in Bubbletea, events arrive from a number of sources, including:
+Now, in Bubbletea, messages arrive from a number of sources, including:

 1) From user input, key presses, mouse movements, etc.
 2) Messages from tea commands (`tea.Cmd`).
 3) Explicitly sent using `Send(msg)`.
 4) Signals such as window resize, suspend etc.

-User input events are sent in a single routine:
+User input messages are sent in a single routine:

 ```go
 // readAnsiInputs reads keypress and mouse inputs from a TTY and produces messages